top of page

 Every year pets are injured or killed when they are not in the hands of their owners.

-It is important to be holding the people and businesses we trust with our pets accountable for harming our pets.
-These entities include but are not limited to boarding facilities, groomers and veterinarians.
-These instances of harmed pets or dealing with their loss are tragic and could have been avoided if the professionals had upheld the standard of care they promised.
 While historically pet owners and their attorneys are told they cannot be compensated for their emotional distress, we believe otherwise.
 We are succeeding in court on these claims because we never surrender.
 While we have not made new case law, yet, we are persuading judges to not dismiss claims like these for pet owners and that leads to better leverage for settlement discussions.

 VETERINARY MALPRACTICE